Density-Based Algorithms for Corruption-Robust Contextual Search and Convex Optimization: Abstract

 \section{Abstract}

-We study the problem of contextual search in the adversarial noise model.
-Let $d$ be the dimension of the problem, $T$ be the time horizon and $C$ be the total amount of noise in the system.
-For the $\eps$-ball loss, we give a tight regret bound of $O(C + d \log(1/\eps))$ improving over the $O(d^3 \log(1/\eps)) \log^2(T) + C \log(T) \log(1/\eps))$ bound of Krishnamurthy et al (STOC'21).
+We study the problem of contextual search, a generalization of binary search in higher dimensions, in the adversarial noise model.
+Let $d$ be the dimension of the problem, $T$ be the time horizon and $C$ be the total amount of adversarial noise in the system.
+We focus on the $\eps$-ball and the symmetric loss.
+For the $\eps$-ball loss, we give a tight regret bound of $O(C + d \log(1/\eps))$ improving over the $O(d^3 \log(1/\eps) \log^2(T) + C \log(T) \log(1/\eps))$ bound of Krishnamurthy et al (Operations Research '23).
 For the symmetric loss, we give an efficient algorithm with regret $O(C+d \log T)$.
+To tackle the symmetric loss case, we study the more general setting of Corruption-Robust Convex Optimization with Subgradient feedback, which is of independent interest.

 Our techniques are a significant departure from prior approaches.
-Specifically, we keep track of density functions over the candidate vectors instead of a knowledge set consisting of the candidate vectors consistent with the feedback obtained.
+Specifically, we keep track of density functions over the candidate target vectors instead of a knowledge set consisting of the candidate target vectors consistent with the feedback obtained.